totemstan/socketio/README.md

 # SOCKETIO

-**SocetIO** provides a form-fit-functional replacement for the notoriously buggy [Socket.IO](https://www.npmjs.com/package/socket.io) and its close cousin
-[Socet.IO-Client](https://www.npmjs.com/package/socket.io-client).
-Like its Socket.IO predecessors, SocketIO presently provides json-based web sockets, though it has hooks to support binary sockets (for VoIP, video, etc) applications.
+**SocetIO** provides a form-fit-functional replacement for the notoriously buggy [Socket.IO](https://www.npmjs.com/package/socket.io) and its [Socet.IO-Client](https://www.npmjs.com/package/socket.io-client) client counterpart.
+Like its Socket.IO predecessors, **SocketIO** provides json-based web sockets, though it has hooks to support binary sockets (for VoIP, video, etc) applications.

-Per the [Socket.IO](https://socket.io/docs/v3/client-initialization/) specification, **SocketIO** provides both a server-side interface:
+**SocketIO** provides both a server-side and client-side modules that mimic the [Socket.IO](https://socket.io/docs/v3/client-initialization/) specification (less the bugs).

+## Server side usage

+On the server:

 	const SIO = require("socketio");

-	IO = SIO(server);					// connects to your nodejs server
+	IO = SIO(server);					// connects socketIO to your nodejs server

-	IO.on( "connect", socket => {		// "connect" is a reserved CHANNEL to attach other CHANNELs
+	IO.on( "connect", socket => {		// the client automatically emits a "connect" request when it calls io()

 		socket.on(  "CHANNEL", (req,socket) => {			// intercepts client request made on socket to this CHANNEL
 			console.log( "here is the client's request", req ); socket.emit({ message: "a response" });
 			IO.emit({ message: "a message for everyone!" });
+			IO.emitOthers("SkipThisClient", { message: "a message for everyone!" });		// useful emit extension
 			IO.clients["someone@totem.org"].emit({ message: "you get an extra message"});
 		});